jingye-xu/DistriLearn/OpenWrt Setup tutorials/Pi in wireless AP mode/README.md

 Overview:
 ![wireless_overview](wireless_overview.png)
-Please note that you may need to enable the wireless network first.
+Please note that you may need to enable the wireless network first.  * If something goes wrong on the first try, you may have to enable it first.

 Basic configuration:
 ![wireless_conf1](wireless_conf1.png)